NichoBrando/Flask-Mail-Sender/README.md

 <p>This app is a simple project that show how to send form information to a
 email.
 With SMTP, Python and Flask.</p>
 <h2>Requirements</h1>
-<p>To use this application, will be necessary to install <a>Python 3</a> in your
+<p>To use this application, will be necessary to install
-machine, and have some libs and Flask framework install.
+<a href="https://www.python.org/">Python 3</a> in your machine, and have
+some libs and Flask framework install.
 To install libs and frameworks, you'ill need to open your command prompt and execute commands.
 This is the list of libs and frameworks to install:</p>
 <ul>
    <li>Flask: Use command "pip install flask"</li>